mrbadguy5/tinyimg/README.md

 # tinypic-and-imgur
-Enter your search keyword to download files from tinypic or imgur and saves them in a folder.
+Enter your search keyword to download all related images from tinypic or imgur and save them in a folder.

 Examples :